pnp/sp-dev-fx-webparts/samples/react-todo-basic/README.md

 - [React Quick Start](https://facebook.github.io/react/docs/tutorial.html)
 - [TypeScript React Tutorials](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html)

+### React pattern

+While there are many patterns that one can choose to build their react based app, this web part sample uses the [Container component](http://reactpatterns.com/#Container component) approach where there is a main contain component and then one or more dummy components that render the data.

+In our case, [TodoContainer.tsx](./src/webparts/todo/components/TodoContainer/TodoContainer.tsx) is the container component while the rest of the components are sub components.

+All of the components are placed under the [components](./src/webparts/todo/components) folder.
+Each component folder has its corresponding:

+- Component file | .tsx file
+- Props interface, if applicable | .ts file
+- State interface, if applicable | .ts file
+- Sass file, if applicable | .module.scss file

+The code ensures that the web part file, [TodoWebPart.ts](./src/webparts/todo/TodoWebPart.ts), only handles the key web part specific operations including property pane.

+While you can choose from many patterns, this kind of an approach, to break into multiple components and handling only the web part specific code in the web part file, is highly recommended to keep your react based code structured and well formed.

 ### Status Renderers

 SharePoint Framework provides status renderers to display information when the web part is performing any time consuming operations such as fetching data from SharePoint.
 The following status renderers are available via the web part context property:

 - Loading indicator